 3. Mildred Bailey

-Mildred Bailey was a jazz singer hailing from Tekoa, Washington.
+Jazz singer Mildred Bailey hailed from Tekoa, Washington.
 Her mother was a Coeur d’Alene, and Bailey grew up on the tribe’s reservation in Idaho.

 During the height of her career, Bailey refused to hide her identity and credited the songs of her upbringing with influencing her involvement in the jazz genre.